 His visage began to noticeably change.
 The man's hollow eyes brightened and years melted

 away from his weathered face as he began to smile.
 He took the shoe from my hands, shaking

-slightly at the end of each movement, and held it as if it were a magic lamp, a private gateway
+slightly at the end of each movement.
+Holding the shoe as if it were a magic lamp, he seemed

 "These are my shoes, at least they were.
 I haven't put then on for over forty-five years.
 Yep, it